Home >> Programs >> Fabry Disease

-population may be eligible to receive migalastat HCl monotherapy based on extensive preclinical and clinical work that characterized the properties of nearly 600 known Amicus is conducting two Phase 3 global studies (The FACETS Study, Study 011 and the ATTRACT Study,
+population has amenable mutations and may be eligible to receive migalastat monotherapy.
+This is preclinical and clinical work that characterized the properties of nearly 600 known have amenable mutations.
+The Company conducted two Phase 3 global studies (the FACETS Study, Study 011 and the ATTRACT Study,